ergo-log.com

 Rhodiola rosea extends life in animal study

 Microscopic worms can live 15 percent longer when given small quantities of Rhodiola rosea, write cell biologists from the University of Utrecht in Biogerontology.
-This Russian herb, which is sold as an energy supplement, probably has a mild stress effect and gives a small boost to anti-aging mechanisms in cells.
+This Russian herb, which is sold as an energy supplement, probably has a mild stress effect which triggers compensatory anti-aging mechanisms in cells.

 Sports supplements manufacturers found out about Rhodiola rosea from obscure Russian studies, in which extracts of the roots of the plant increased the stamina of lab animals.
 The studies suggest that one of Rhodiola’s effects is that it gets more muscle cells to make more ATP.
 Some human studies have shown that athletes who take Rhodiola rosea do improve their performance, but there are other human studies in which the supplement has no effect.
 The negative studies did use low doses and only for a short period.